Stephadey/Project-1-ExchangeRate/README.md

 3. **Run the code:**
    - Execute the code to fetch exchange rate data and perform the analysis.

+### Conclusion
+Based on our analysis, we conclude that while the AUD experienced declines during the Financial Crisis, it exhibited resilience, bouncing back and regaining strength against major currencies.
+Our data suggests that the AUD tends to depreciate during economic challenges but recovers over time, as evidenced by its negative trend in 2008 and subsequent positive performance.
+This conclusion is further supported by the trend-time analysis conducted for the calendar year 2023.
+However, additional research, especially regarding fundamental factors, is necessary for a more comprehensive understanding of these trends.

 ## References
 - ExchangeRate-API Documentation.
 Retrieved from [https://www.exchangerate-api.com/docs/overview](https://www.exchangerate-api.com/docs/overview)